 Con Dao Islands

-In Con Dao archipelago, there are around 20 diving spots with various difficulty levels.
-Not only that, you can also admire the natural beauty of this area like landscapes adorned with reefs and colourful coral formations.
+In the Con Dao archipelago, there are around 20 diving spots with various difficulty levels.
+Not only that, but you can also admire the natural beauty of this area like landscapes blessed with reefs and colorful coral formations.

-Believe me, it is extremely photogenic place, decorated by fabulous corals and sponges.
-Undoubtedly, it is the key place to see animals like hawksbill turtles, sharks and rays.
+It is an extremely photogenic place, decorated with fabulous corals and sponges.
+Undoubtedly, it is the key place to see animals like hawksbill turtles, frogfish, and seahorses.

 In short, there are three top locations to dive in Nha Trang.